 Hostels in Hong Kong Island, Hong Kong, are often small and compact, but clean, trendy, and modern.
 Typically, Hong Kong Island, Hong Kong hostels offers private, double, and dorm rooms, with an option of mixed dorms and female-only dorms.
 Hostels in Hong Kong Island, Hong Kong, will generally also come with air conditioning, laundry facilities, small kitchenettes, and common rooms.

-Written by local enthusiast for Hong Kong hostels
+Written by Travel Expert Hong Kong

 Flo